amelieberry/chat-app/README.md

 # Chat App
 A native chat app built with React Native.
-The app will provides users with a chat interface and options to share images and their location.
+The app provides users with a chat interface and options to share images and their location.

 ## Key Features
 * A page where users can enter their name and choose a background color for the chat screen before joining the chat.